 In order to fool your ears, a surround system must create a diffuse sound field all around you, rather than one your ears can pinpoint.
 In a movie theater, this is accomplished by placing several large speakers (usually our highly respected Boston A70T commercial surrounds) on side walls at regular intervals.
 But unless you live in a renovated dirigible hangar, you probably can't do the same thing.
 So, we reasoned, instead of filling your walls with speakers, why not design a pair of speakers that fills your walls with sound.
 Here's how.
-On either side of the 575x is a 21⁄2-inch tweeter/midrange-one firing forward, the other back.
+On either side of the 575x is a 21⁄2-inch tweeter/ midrange-one firing forward, the other back.
 These drivers are out of phase with each other (i.e., when one is pushing air out, the other is pulling air in), which is known as a dipolar configuration.
-Aiming toward the center of the room is a single 51⁄2-inch woofer that radiates low frequencies which the human ear cannot localize.
+Aiming toward the center of the room is a single 51/4-inch woofer that radiates low frequencies which the human ear cannot localize.
 When mounted on a side wall or the ceiling, the sound from the two tweeter/midrange drivers reflects off several things-rear and front walls, the ceiling, the floor, your prized swizzle stick collection-before it reaches your ears.
 You can't tell where the sound is coming from.
 It's all around you.
 It sounds real.
-(With ordinary speakers that fire toward the listener, sound is easily localized, and the effect is lost.)
+(With ordinary speakers that fire

-Not since the Von Trapps has a family sounded this good - The Boston Family of THX home theater speakers, featuring 555x left/center/right speakers, 595x survounds, subwoofers and 575x survounds.
+Not since the Von Trapps has a family sounded this good-The Boston Family of THX home theater speakers, featuring 555x left/center/right speakers, 595x subwoolers and 575x surrounda.